- How do I get support for your software?

 - How do I validate a file on the command line?

-First, download and install the Bio-Formats command line tools.
+This uses the Bio-Formats command line tools.

 xmlvalid– a command-line XML validation tool